Ahead of big week, Biden gets key encouragement from firefighters union

 Make or break moment

 Tuesday’s IAFF conference will look and sound a lot like an endorsement event.
-In past presidential cycles the union invited multiple candidates in both parties to address their members.
-But this year Biden was the only candidate or potential candidate to score an invitation.
+In past presidential cycles, the union invited multiple candidates in both parties to address its members.
+But this year, Biden was the only candidate or potential candidate to score an invitation.

 Schaitberger said that while Biden is not officially a candidate, he sees the delay "as more strategical about the timing of a likely announcement than maybe the actual decision on whether to announce.”